 Fire prevention on the College of Saint Mary campus is led by the CSM Safety and Security Department.
-Other partners include College of Saint Mary Student Development and Success Department, CSM Maintenance Department, CSM Residence Life Staff and, the City of Omaha Division of Fire and the State of Nebraska Fire Marshal's Office.
+Other partners include Assistant Deans CSM Maintenance Department, CSM Residence Life Staff and, the City of Omaha Division of Fire and the State of Nebraska Fire Marshal's Office.
 Together, along with the support of students, faculty, and staff, we can foster a culture of fire prevention and promote the safety and well-being of our campus community.